pfrankov/js-best-practices/README.md

 </h1>

 ### The main ideas
-1. Write less to save your time to be more productive.
+1. Write less characters to save your time and to be more productive.
 2. Write at least valid ES6 code.
 Valid means good enough.
 3. Write robust, unified code that should be ready for any kind of refactoring.
 4. Avoid any side effects.
 Any!
+5. `undefined` is not a function!

 #### Use `const` instead of anything
 ```js